Baungon: Tribal History

 Due to this epidemic, the residents decided to cross back Cagayan river, some hid in the mountains.
-Those who decided to stay chose Apo Manlibanda as their leader.
+Those who decided to stay chose Apo Amay Manlibanda as their leader.
 He called a meeting and proposed that they leave old Imbatug and transfer to Brgy.
 Imbatug which eventually became the Poblacion.

 On their way to Brgy.
 Imbatug, they stopped at a stream "Pandaug" (Pandahug today) and performed Panlitub - a ritual to drive away the evil spirits symbolizing the epidemic.
 "Daug" is Victory thus, Pandaug is named to commemorate their victory over the sickness.
 The land adjacent to the river they named "Mando".
 "Mando" is “TO COMMAND" from the Latin word, "Mandatum".
 This symbolized their command over the evil spirits to leave them in peace.

 In those days, there were two Mando: Upper and Lower.
-Mansumina Lilo lived in lower Mando, the part across the mando river near the cemetery now.
-Upper Mando was the place under the direction of Apo Simbo.
-The chapel standing now in Mando was constructed by Apo Simbo.
+Apo Amay Mansumina Lilo lived in lower Mando, the part across the mando river near the cemetery now.
+Upper Mando was the place under the direction of Apo Amay Simbo.
+The chapel standing now in Mando was constructed by Apo Amay Simbo.